 var sum = 5 + 9;

-As shown in Figure 5, the return value from this line of code is “undefined.”
+As shown in Figure 6, the return value from this line of code is "undefined."
 This is not the return value from the calculation.
 The calculation is executed and applied to the declared variable, sum.
-However, the first and primary operation on the line is the variable declaration, so this is the operation that returns a value to the Console window.
+However, the first and primary operation on the line is the variable declaration, so this is the operation that returns a value to the Console Window.
 Unfortunately, variable declarations do not return a value.
-To overcome this small issue, the Console widow displays “undefined.”
-This is the same value displayed for any operation that doesn’t return a value, or for variables that have never been declared.
+To overcome this small issue, the Console widow displays "undefined."
+This is same message displayed for any operation that doesn't return a value, or for variables that have never been declared.
+Anything that doesn't exist to the JavaScript environment is "undefined."

-Figure 5 Variable assignment in the Console window
+Figure 6 — Variable assignment in the Console Window

 This technique of selecting parts of the code for execution is also useful for executing multiple lines of code.

-So far we’ve talked about executing code in the Console window for testing and debugging, but there is no reason to restrict our usage to this limited theme.
-The Console window is really an “Immediate Mode Command” window anything entered into this window is executed directly by the JavaScript engine.
+So far we've talked about executing code in the Console Window for testing and debugging, but there is no reason to restrict our usage to this limited theme.
+The Console Window is an "Immediate Mode Command" window.
+Immediate Mode means that anything entered into this window is executed directly by the JavaScript engine.
 We can use it anytime we want to execute code for any purpose.

-Two uses for the Console window (besides code testing) that immediately come to mind are automation and analysis.
+Two uses for the Console Window (besides code testing) that immediately come to mind are automation and analysis.
 There are several functions in Acrobat for manipulating and for acquiring information from PDFs and Acrobat.
-Most of these JavaScript functions have Acrobat menu-item equivalents, but a few don’t, so for these operations the Console window is the only immediate access.
-The main advantage of using JavaScript is greater flexibility in how you can deal with a particular operation.
+Most of these JavaScript functions have Acrobat menu-item and/or tool button equivalents, but a few don't, so for these operations the Console Window is the only immediate access.
+For operations with a user interface button or menu item, the main advantage of using JavaScript is greater flexibility, since JavaScript functions typically provide more options than the user interface equivalent.
 For example, suppose you wanted to know the exact border color of a text field so you could use the same color in another location.
-Assuming the current document has a field with the correct name on it, you could use the following code in the Console window:
+Assuming the current document has a field with the correct name on it, the following code displays the raw color value in the Console Window:

 this.getField("MyButton").strokeColor;

 The result of this operation is a color array.
-Arrays are converted to text by converting each individual array element into a text string, so the result would look something like the following line when it is displayed in the Console window.
+Remember, Acrobat attempts to convert all results into text.
+Arrays are converted to text by converting each individual array element into a text string, so the result would look something like the following line when it is displayed in the Console Window.

 "RGB",255,0,0